Factbox: Impact on banks from Britain's vote to leave the EU

 LLOYDS

-Lloyds Banking Group (LLOY.L), Britain's largest mortgage lender and the only major British retail lender without a subsidiary in another EU country, is considering setting up a subsidiary in Frankfurt as Britain prepares to leave the European Union, a person familiar with the plans told Reuters.
+Lloyds Banking Group, Britain's largest mortgage lender and the only major British retail lender without a subsidiary in another EU country, is considering setting up a subsidiary in Frankfurt as Britain prepares to leave the European Union, a person familiar with the plans told Reuters.

 GOLDMAN SACHS